MaxSokolich/Multi-Layer-Perceptron-Experiments/RL_approach/Readme.md

 4. `_get_reward()` function defines custom rewards.
 See the function for vanilla geometric reward and then reward decomposition.

+5. Hindsight Experience Replay (HER) with DQN: Defined new Gym environment `uBotsGymDiscreteHER` in the `ubots_env.py` file that inherits the discrete environment.
+Uses flattened states and has dictionary observations.

 ## Running experiments

 NOTE: